ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 b.
 Set the temperature to 30°C<br>
 c.
 Turn on the motor second and start suction<br>
 d.
 Reverse steps to stop
+<br> → *If SpeedVac is not availible, allow pellets to dry with Eppendorf tube cap open in fume hood for 1-2 hours.*
-27. Resuspend samples with 100 µL of TE buffer.
+27. Resuspend samples with 100 µL of 1x TE buffer.
 Allow to resuspend for 1 hr at 55°C or overnight in refrigerator before running a test gel using 5 µL of the DNA
 28. Clean DNA using an **Ethanol precipitation protocol** (below) if needed